how to M365 Lifecycle Management

 Option 1: Execute automatically

-If you choose this option, the policy will execute automatically, and the actions which you’ve configured will perform automatically upon reaching the inactivity threshold you’ve set up in the initial step.
+If you choose this option, the policy will execute automatically, and the actions that you’ve configured will perform automatically upon reaching the inactivity threshold you’ve set up in the initial step.

 So let’s say, you’ve set up your threshold to 90 days.
 If the Team or a Site hasn’t seen any activity in the past 90 days (there were no page views or page visits, and no files within the Team or SharePoint site were viewed or edited), the archival or deletion will happen automatically, along with any other actions you’ve configured earlier in the policy setup.